microsoft/vcpkg-docs/vcpkg/users/binarycaching.md

 x-azblob,<baseuri>,<sas>[,<rw>]
 ```

-First, you need to create an Azure Storage Account as well as a container ([Quick Start Documentation](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal)].
+First, you need to create an Azure Storage Account as well as a container.
+See the [Azure Storage Quick Start Documentation](/azure/storage/blobs/storage-quickstart-blobs-portal) for instructions.

-Next, you will need to create a Shared Access Signature, which can be done from the storage account under Settings -> Shared access signature.
+Next, you will need to create a *Shared Access Signature*, which can be done from the storage account under **Settings -> Shared Access Signature**.
 This SAS will need:

 - Allowed services: Blob
 - Allowed resource types: Object
 - Allowed permissions: Read, Create (if using `write` or `readwrite`)